 It has several layers of muscle and fat with a mucous membrane as its inner lining.
 The “u” shaped colon subdivides into four sections the ascending colon, transverse colon, descending colon, and sigmoid colon.
 On average, the colon is around five feet long in adults and takes up the majority of space inside the abdominal cavity.

 The colon plays a vital role in how your body processes food.
-Your digestive system breaks down the food you eat, it enters into the colon in a mostly liquid state.
+Your digestive system breaks down the food you eat, and it enters into the colon in a mostly liquid state.
 The colon performs two significant roles at this stage of the digestive process.

 First, bacteria in your colon break down the food further.
 Second, it absorbs additional nutrients and liquid.
-Leftover food waste is then turned into feces and stored in the descending colon until it is ready to be expelled from the body.
+Leftover food waste is then turned into faeces and stored in the descending colon until it is ready to be expelled from the body.

-A healthy colon is an important part of a healthy life.
+A healthy colon is an integral part of a healthy life.
 The colon is a workhorse for your digestive system and helps absorb the nutrients your body needs.
 Unfortunately, with all the good your colon does, it also gets hit with the brunt of toxins and harmful organisms your body takes in.

 If you want to keep your colon clean and healthy, there are many options available to you.
 First and foremost, eating more fruits and vegetables and sticking to the right diet plan will have exponential benefits.
 Performing an organic colon cleanse will take your colon health even further and help prevent toxic buildup.